-An impairment loss recognised is reversed for all assets and is reversed in a subsequent period if and only if the reasons for the impairment loss have ceased to apply.
+An impairment loss recognised is reversed in a subsequent period if and only if the reasons for the impairment loss have ceased to apply.
+There has been no impairment in the current year or in the prior year.

 The following judgements (apart from those involving estimates) have had the most significant effect on amounts recognised in the financial statements: